 The price is in GBP (British Pound, £).
 You can pay in a different currency e.g. USD/EUR, if you wish; use xe.com currency converter to get the correct exchange rate, and send the amount.
 Minifree’s bank provider automatically converts foreign currency to GBP, when received.

 Shipping worldwide!
 Free technical support provided for all customers, via email/IRC.
 The correct power cable will be supplied, for your country.
-Select SSD specification in the drop-down menu (see above).
+Select (SATA III) SSD specification in the drop-down menu (see above).
 Basic specifications: Ivybridge platform with Intel Core i5-3320M and HD4000 graphics.

 Did you know that most modern Intel and AMD computers come with backdoors implanted by the NSA and other agencies?
 You do now, and it isn’t pretty.
 And it’s getting worse.
 Since the Snowden revelations, we know that most computer products contain backdoors or have insecure software with exploitable bugs.
 Manufacturers intentionally insert insecure backdoors for profit, putting your company at risk of data theft, corporate espionage or worse.
 The Libre X230 from Minifree changes that!